Sequoia/sequoia.github.com/_content/posts/conference-tips.md

 description: Some thoughts on getting the most out of tech conferences.
 ---

-I've travelled to a good number of tech conferences over the years and learned a few things along the way.
-Here of some of the strategies I've developed for getting the most out of a conference:
+I've travelled to a number of tech conferences over the years and learned a few things along the way.
+Here are some of the strategies I've developed for getting the most out of a conference:

 1. [🥗 Bring Food](#-bring-food)
 2. [🏃‍ Pace Yourself!](#-pace-yourself-)